bxparks/AceSegment/README.md

 will be sent out to the LED module at the appropriate time.
-Some LED controllers (e.g. TM1637, MAX7219) handle the multiplexing and refreshing of the LED segments, so the host microcontroller needs only to send out the bit patterns to the controller chips over SPI or some other prococol.
-Other controller chips, particulary the 74HC595, is a fairly dumb controller chip that requires the host microcontroller to perform the multiplexing itself.
+Some LED controllers (e.g. TM1637, MAX7219) handle the multiplexing and refreshing of the LED segments, so the host microcontroller needs only to send out the bit patterns to the controller chips over SPI or some other protocol.
+Other controller chips, particularly the 74HC595, is a fairly dumb controller chip that requires the host microcontroller to perform the multiplexing itself.
 The bit patterns must be sent out to the controller chip with precise timing intervals.

 Because each controller chip has slightly different rendering requirements, the `LedModule` class pushes the rendering logic down into the specific subclasses.